-The emotional memory of all the previous failures makes you have the feeling that this time it will be the same, and then, why so much effort?
+The emotional memory of all the previous failures makes you feel that it will be the same this time, and then, why so much effort?

 It is clear, then, that we have to give answers to these two questions:

-What do you have to do so that your sensations do not take you away from the body you want this time?
+What must you do so your sensations do not take you away from the body you want this time?

 How to get out of the paradox of “I want to improve my health, my body and my diet, but the word diet makes me anxious”?

 And the answer to both is that you need a straightforward guide on starting your diet and the winning approach.